AugustoLassen/lagrangian-radii/README.md

 - Angular slicing of astronomical images
 - Lagrangian radii calculation for different stellar populations
 - Inclination correction and deprojection
-- Sum of Squared Differences (SSD) calculation
+- Calculation of the Size-Shape Difference (SSD)

 ## Installation